 Adult EAB is about 3/8 to 5/8 inch long.
 They have a flattened back with metallic green wing covers, and coppery red or purple abdominal segments.
 Adult beetles leave distinctive D-shaped exit holes in the outer bark of trees.

 Larvae are creamy white, legless with flattened, bell-shaped body segments.
 The terminal segment bears a pair of small appendages.
 Larvae bore through the bark making S-shaped feeding marks.
 Larvae become wider as they grow.
 Due to larvae feeding, canopy death begins in top one-third of the canopy.
 Destruction progresses until the tree is bare.

 The sprouting of shoots around the base of the tree or at the junction of live and dead parts of the trunk or branches.

 Leaves of infested trees often look larger than normal.

-EAB adults do not tunnel inside a tree after emergence from a tree trunk; they typically fly within a ½ mile from their emergence tree to feed on ash trees leaves and lay eggs.
-However, they can fly up to 10 miles, especially when ash trees are not available within their normal flying zone.
+EAB adults do not tunnel inside a tree after emergence from a tree trunk.
+They fly within a ½ mile from their emergence tree to feed on ash trees leaves and lay eggs.
+They can fly up to 10 miles, especially when ash trees are not available within their normal flying zone.
 EAB larvae are the damaging stage.
 They live inside a tree and eat through the active phloem and xylem of the ash tree.
 This causes general yellowing and thinning of the foliage followed by canopy dieback and the eventual death of the tree in one to three years.